Sayelias/AmazonConnectRealtimeTranscriptViewer/README.md

 Agents will see the transcript viewer on their next login.

-Alternatively you can add it in as an External App in a step by step guide.
+You have it as a 3rd Party app in Agent Workspace.

 ![3rd party app](image1.png)

+Or incorporate it into a Guide.

 ![In a Guide](image2.png)